aleixsr/postfix-parser/README.md

 # cron overlapping if there's a lot to parse.

 crontab -e
+# Uncomment when all is ok, confirm you have 'flock' installed also.
 # *  *   *   *   *    flock /tmp/lck_mailparser /home/mailparser/postfix-parser/run.sh cron

 ####